ethan-graham10/AMT/README.md

     *Welcomes the user

-    *Creates and holders users
+    *Creates and hold users

-    *Allows Users to Sign into the System
+    *Allows users to sign into the system

     *Gives users a navigation of system functions